-Web Designer provides all the graphics tools you need to create just about any graphical object on your page, as well as a range of pre-designed graphical elements in the Designs Gallery.
-There are four basic drawing tools that let you create rectangles, ellipses, or any shape you like.
+Web Designer Premium provides all the graphics tools you need to create just about any graphical object on your page, as well as a range of pre-designed graphical elements in the DESIGNS GALLERY.
+There are several basic drawing tools that let you create rectangles, ellipses, regular polygons, stars or any shape you like.

-Web Designer provides vector drawing tools which means you can resize, edit the outline shape and re-color with no loss of quality.
+Web Designer Premium provides vector drawing tools which means you can resize, edit the outline shape and re-color with no loss of quality.
 You can zoom in to see almost infinite detail, and all edits are undoable.